FocusIndividuals developing more expert skills

 - Apprenticeship – A system of on-the-job training, often occurring alongside some manner of formal study (ranging from recommended reading to required coursework).
 Apprenticeships are often associated with gaining licence to practice in a recognized and regulated field.

-- Cooperative Education (Herman Schneider, 1960s) – Significantly predating Situated Learning, Cooperative Education combines school-based and practical work experiences, typically with contexts known as “co-ops” that are designed to prepare learners to enter the job market.
+- Cooperative Education (Cooperative Training) (Herman Schneider, 1960s) – Significantly predating Situated Learning, Cooperative Education combines school-based and practical work experiences, typically with contexts known as “co-ops” that are designed to prepare learners to enter the job market.

 - On-the-Job-Training – Asserted by some to be the most popular, widespread, and ancient approach to work apprenticeship, On-the-Job Training involves immediate and direct experiences on the worksite with the tools, materials, and tasks associated with a particular job.